salkuadrat/lucifer/README.md

 });
 ```

-You can use multiple parameters in the same URL, and it will automatically added to `req.params` values.
+You may use multiple parameters in the same URL, then it will be included automatically to the `req.params` values.

-As an alternative, you can use `req.param()` to access an individual value of `req.params`
+You may also use `req.param()` to access an individual value of `req.params`

 ```dart
 app.get('/profile/:username', (Req req, Res res) {